 - Soak the rice in cold water for 15 minutes or until you are easily able to break one grain of rice between your thumb and index fingers.
 When ready, drain well.

 - Meanwhile, heat 1 tbsp of olive oil in a heavy cooking pot.
 Add chopped red onions, cook on medium-high heat briefly, then add the ground beef.
-Season the meat mixture with 1 1/4 tsp allspice, 1 tsp garlic powder, 1/2 tsp ground cloves, 1/2 tsp ground cinnamon, salt and pepper.
+Season the meat mixture with 1 1/4 tsp allspice, minced garlic, 1/2 tsp ground cloves, 1/2 tsp ground cinnamon, salt and pepper.
 Toss together to combine.
 Cook until the meat is fully browned (8-10 minutes).
 Drain.

 - Top the meat with rice.
 Season the rice with a little salt and the remainder of the allspice, ground cloves and cinnamon.
 Add 2 1/2 cups of water and 1 tbsp of olive oil to cover the rice.